 Stone is the David Bruton, Jr. Centennial Professor and Associate

-Chair of Computer Science, as well as Chair of the Robotics
+Chair of Computer Science, as well as Director of Texas Robotics,

 awarded the University of Texas System Regents' Outstanding Teaching